primus/primus/README.md

 var primus = new Primus(server, { transformer: 'websockets' });
 ```

-The `WebSockets` transformer comes with build in client support and can be
+The `WebSockets` transformer comes with built-in client support and can be
 accessed using:

 ```js